-Congratulations are in order if you are one of the families that has already completed all the college applications and filed the FAFSA.
+Congratulations are in order if you are one of the families that have already completed all the college applications and filed the FAFSA.
 You have made substantial progress in achieving that goal of securing a college education for your child.
 With all the earlier hub-bub, though, the winter/spring calendar months can feel like a bit of a let-down.
-It may seem like you have done all you need to do, but there are still a number of tasks that need to be completed before you can completely relax:
+It may seem like you have done all you need to do, but there are still several tasks that need to be completed before you can completely relax:

-- Finalizing a College Choice: Unless your child has already accepted an early decision or early action admissions offer, you still need to finalize the college choice.
-Most colleges allow you until May 1 to make this decision, but be sure that yours is not different.
+Unless your child has already accepted an early decision or early action admissions offer, you still need to finalize the college choice.
+Most colleges allow you until May 1 to make this decision, but be sure that yours is no different.
 If you have all the information in hand, you need to sit down as a family and make a very reasoned college choice.

-- Follow Through on Financial Aid: Since financial aid is a key component that helps most families pay for college, you cannot slack off in your attention to this area.
+Since financial aid is a critical component that helps most families pay for college, you cannot slack off in your attention to this area.
 If you have not yet heard from a college, check your e-mail or their online portal to see if they need any additional information from you.
 Take a brief look at the financial aid offers as they are received to make sure they are in line with what you were expecting.
 If not, you may need to contact the school’s financial aid office to determine if there is some discrepancy.

-- Calculate College Costs: Once you have all of your financial aid awards in order, you can calculate what your out-of-pockets costs will be to attend each college selected.
+Once you have all of your financial aid awards in order, you can calculate what your out-of-pocket costs will be to attend each college selected.
 This is often the point where financial reality begins to set in, as families now have an actual number they need to confront.
 This may be unsettling as the amount will either have to come from family savings or student loans.
 It might be time to have a serious “money talk” with your student regarding how much money the family can afford to spend on college.

-- Search for Scholarships: The search for scholarships should be an ongoing activity.
-They offer a tremendous way to lower out-of-pocket costs, and can reduce the amount of money you will need to borrow.
+The search for scholarships should be an ongoing activity.
+They offer a tremendous way to lower out-of-pocket costs and can reduce the amount of money you will need to borrow.
 There are scholarships available for just about anything you can think of, but you need to do the work to find them.